D-Land/d-land.github.io/_posts/2015-3-8-building-a-sms-app-using-rails42-and-twilio.markdown

 end
 ```

-To get to that controller action, we're now going make a route to our TextMessagesController by adding `post 'text', to: 'text_messages#create'` to the top of the config/routes.rb file.
+To get to that controller action, we're now going make a route to our TextMessagesController by adding `post 'text', to: 'text_messages#create'` to the top of the config/routes.rb.

 We should now test to make sure our route, controller, and model code thus far are working together.
 We can do this by starting a rails server by running `bundle exec rails s` and in another terminal using CURL to emulate a POST request.
 The CURL command we are going to use is `curl -X POST localhost:3000/text -d "To=%2B12345678910" -d "From=%2B12345678911" -d "Body=Catch me if you can"`.
 The %2B part of the phone numbers is actually a '+'.